 Minimum age: Any age, although younger kids will need supervision.

 Expected earnings: It will vary depending on what’s being sold and the volume, but selling the right thing at the right venue could bring in $100 or more per day.

-Summary: If you have a farm or garden, your wares are in your own backyard.
+Summary: If you have a garden, your products are growing in your own backyard.
 You also might be able to get surplus produce for free, as many people’s fruit trees produce more than they could possibly eat.
 Some farmers’ markets have strict rules governing where the foods sold at the market are produced, so be sure to know what those rules are.

 Parental involvement: Kids should be able to identify everything they’re selling, explain how it was produced (some people will want to know if it’s organic, etc.), and give a few tips about how to best prepare it.

 Four Steps to Help Set Your Child Up for Success

 Nothing can be more discouraging for a child than going into a new job or small business excited, only to end up making very little or nothing at all.

 Unfortunately, kids don’t always know what’s necessary for a new enterprise to be successful.
 If you want them to learn that hard work pays dividends, then it’s important to take the time to help them get off on the right foot.